getsmarter/devops-test/README.md

 For the second task we will assess your ability to write scripts.
 Scripts help us accomplish our day-to-day tasks more quickly.
 Whether it's a one off script to help import, migrate, or update terraform state.
 Or a task to help developers bootstrap application builds within our ci/cd pipelines.

 ## Setup
-Please goto this url prior to the interview to ensure your workstation is able to access and get a feel for the workspace.
+Please goto this url prior to the interview to ensure your workstation is able to access it and so you can get a feel for the vscode workspace.
 * https://gitpod.io/#https://github.com/2uinc/devops-test

 ## Infrastructure